Cheese Ravioli with Spinach and Bacon

 It completely cancels out any non-healthy contributions that the bacon may make to this dish.
 And the ravioli, well that is just neutral.
 It’s the food equivalent of Switzerland.
 That’s my story and I’m sticking to it.

-And so here is another super easy dish that is a wonderful combo of three things that you might not occur to you to put in the same pan, but that actually work PERFECTLY together.
+And so here is another super easy dish that is a wonderful combo of three things that might not occur to you to put in the same pan, but that actually work PERFECTLY together.

 And (bonus points!)
 It’s ready in about 15 speedy minutes! 🥳